ISAITB/docs-itb-oa/source/index.rst

     :class: image-caption-table

     |guide1| ~ |guide2| ~ |guide3|
-    User guide for organisation administrators covering the management and configuration of a specific organisation. ~ User guide for the community administrator covering the management and configuration of a complete community. ~ User guide for the Test Bed administrator covering the management and configuration of the entire Test Bed.
+    User guide for organisation users covering test execution and reporting in the context of a specific organisation. ~ User guide for the community administrator covering the management and configuration of a complete community. ~ User guide for the Test Bed administrator covering the management and configuration of the entire Test Bed.

 Related documentation
 ---------------------